CONSUMER PROPOSAL IN FORT SASKATCHEWAN, ALBERTA

 How our solutions can work for you

-As a more positive, proactive course of action than declaring bankruptcy, a consumer proposal is suitable for people with unsecured debts of less than $250,000.
+As a more positive choice than filing for bankruptcy, a consumer proposal is perfect for people with unsecured debts of less than $250,000.
 When you take this option, your local Licensed Insolvency Trustee in Fort Saskatchewan will contact your creditors and arrange a single monthly payment option for a set period of time.
-In some cases, you could even end up paying back less than the original amount owed.
-Get in touch with us today to discover the options available to you at a FREE, no obligation consultation.
+There's also a chance that you may not be responsible for the full amount owed.
+Investigate your options by calling us for a FREE, confidential consultation with your local MNP LTD Licensed Insolvency Trustee in Fort Saskatchewan.

 You could benefit from our services if: